IISSI2-IS-profs/DeliverUS-Frontend-Owner/README.md

     * Rules defined above include: a type of data that is expected (string, or number for instance), the length of strings, if a number can be negative or not, and if an input is required .
     * If the field does not follow any of these rules, the message passed to each rule should be shown to the user.
 For instance, if the shippingCosts is not a positive number, the message _Please provide a valid shipping cost value_ will be shown.

-1. Remember that the inputs have to be nested under the `Formkik` component.
+1. Remember that the inputs have to be nested under the `Formik` component.
 Add the following:

     ```JSX
     <Formik